indigo-dc/indigo-datacloud-releases/indigo2/omt-ios2.md

 ### List of Artifacts

 * As for the artefacts, the CocoaPods that I used to create and iOS library is to manage source code, not binary code
-  * CocoaPods recursively resolves dependencies between libraries, fetches source code for all dependencies, and creates and maintains an Xcode workspace to build your project. (https://github.com/CocoaPods/CocoaPods)
+  * CocoaPods recursively resolves dependencies between libraries, fetches source code for all dependencies, and creates and maintains an Xcode workspace to build your project. (https://github.com/CocoaPods/CocoaPods).
+This library was publish to a public CocoaPods repository here https://cocoapods.org/pods/IndigoOmtIosLibrary
-This library was publish to a public CocoaPods repository here https://cocoapods.org/pods/IndigoOmtIosLibrary However, a binary is available [here](http://repo.indigo-datacloud.eu/repository/indigo/2/centos7/x86_64/tgz/IndigoOmtIosLibrary-0.1.3.zip)
+  * a binary is available [here](http://repo.indigo-datacloud.eu/repository/indigo/2/centos7/x86_64/tgz/IndigoOmtIosLibrary-0.1.3.zip)

 <a id="id6"></a>